 What are the mechanisms that construct our experience of reality?

-The role of frontoparietal networks in resolving sensory ambiguity.
+The role of the inferior frontal cortex in resolving sensory ambiguity.

 Overview